vemilyus/borg-collective/README.md

 ### [`cred`](./credentials/cmd/cli)

 Interacts with `credstore` on the individual hosts.
-Mainly used by `borg-collective` to retrieve encryption keys for borg backups as needed.
+Intended for use by `borg-collective` to retrieve encryption keys for borg backups as needed.

 `cred` and `credstore` are tightly coupled and communicate via gRPC to keep network overhead